tjbai/csf/csf_assign02/README.txt

 Halle Cho implemented and wrote tests primarily for hex_format_byte_as_hex and hex_to_printable.

-Both team members wrote the assembly functions with side-by-side coding.
+Both team members wrote the assembly functions and main with side-by-side coding.